GABA for more serenity and less fear

 Depression is one of the most common mental health problems in industrialised countries.
 Studies have shown that people who suffer from depression usually have a lower concentration of GABA in the brain.
 Therefore, researchers assume that this neurotransmitter plays a factor in depression in a direct or indirect form.

 Conversely, studies have shown that GABA levels can increase after treatment for depression.
 A study by the Department of Psychiatry at the Yale University School of Medicine showed that patients who underwent electro-seizure therapy to treat their depression subsequently increased GABA levels.
 The GABA concentration in the occipital cortex increased.

 GABA and PMS

-The premenstrual syndrome or PMS, which occurs in connection with the female cycle, is characterized by various symptoms.
+The premenstrual syndrome or PMS, which occurs in connection with the female cycle, is characterised by various symptoms.
 These include: